 Grenadine garza grossa is a very complex weave.
 It’s a type of leno weave, in which the warp yarns are twisted around the weft yarns.
 It gives another dimension to the weave, which is why grenadine silk has so much texture.
 The twisting also gives strength to the cloth to make a very sturdy, yet open, cloth.
 There’s not as much space in the real grenadine silk as in my illustration; I’ve spread it apart to better illustrate the weave.

 Both sides of the silk can be used for slightly different effects.
 Drakes—along with most manufacturers—use the side illustrated here, whilst Turnbull & Asser makes their grenadine ties using the other side.
 This is mostly because they source their grenadine silk from different manufacturers.
 Drakes gets their grenadine silk from Fermo Fossati while Turnbull & Asser mostly uses grenadine from Seteria Bianchi.
 Bianchi considers the reverse side to be the right side, though the garza grossa grenadine silk they both weave is hardly distinguishable from each other.

 I’ve also made an illustration for the grenadine garza fina weave, which you can now see here.
-Bond only wore the type of grenadine featured here, garza groza.
+Bond has only worn the type of grenadine featured here, garza grossa.

 Click here to read my earlier post on grenadine ties.